Significant accounting policies and basis of preparation

-The Company earns scientific research and experimental development activity (“SR&ED”) tax credits with respect to its research and development expenses.
+The Company earns SR&ED tax credits with respect to its research and development expenses.
 The benefit of these SR&ED tax credits is recorded as a reduction of research and development expenses when their recoverability is reasonably expected.
-The SR&ED tax credits earned while the Company was Canadian Controller Private Corporation as defined by Canadian income tax legislation are refundable to the Company and are recorded as a receivable, while the tax credits earned now the Company is a public company (as defined under Canadian tax laws) can be used to reduce future Canadian income taxes payable.
+The SR&ED tax credits earned while the Company was Canadian Controlled Private Corporation are refundable to the Company and are recorded as a receivable, while the tax credits earned now that the Company is a public company (as defined under Canadian tax laws) can be used to reduce future Canadian income taxes payable.

 Deferred income tax: